GeoDoo/real-estate-portfolio-manager/README.md

   Standard industry formulas using annualized values.

 ### Monte Carlo Simulation
-- Runs thousands of DCF simulations with random variations in rent growth, discount rate, and interest rate (using normal or pareto distributions).
+- Runs thousands of DCF simulations with random variations in rent growth, discount rate, and interest rate (using Gaussian (Normal) or Pareto (Power-law) distributions).
-- All formulas are identical to the DCF model above, but vectorized for performance.
+- All formulas are identical to the DCF model above, using a precise, loop-based approach for accuracy and maintainability.
 - Summary statistics include mean, percentiles, probability of positive NPV, and valid IRR scenarios.

 ### General Assumptions